 From the 1900s onwards, the image of Zwarte Piet transformed into the blackface minstrel type that (most) people hate today.
 Sometimes, he wore a fez or a turban.
 But he always had huge red lips, a poorly maintained frizzy afro, and large golden earrings.
 His painted-on skin color was also black as night.

 As culture shifted in the 1960s, Black Pete changed as well.
 He started speaking without an accent and no longer pretended – or had to pretend – to be overly stupid.
 He also lost the role of punisher and, instead, started specializing in a particular job (e.g., Navigational Pete (Wegwijspiet)).
-Like Sinterklaas, Pete became an approachable friendly figure.
+Like Sinterklaas, Pete became a friendly and approachable figure.

 From the 1980s onwards, Zwarte Piet was seen as the intelligent, capable assistant of an old, bumbling Sinterklaas.
 His afro was less frizzy and more curly, and the red lips weren’t as prominent anymore.
-Still, he was the Black lackey of a white master type.
+Nevertheless, he was still the Black lackey of a white master type.

 In 2018, the Sinterklaasjournaal showed a mix of traditional blackface and Sooty Petes.
 By 2019, they had completely switched over to Sooty Petes only.
 The 2019 national arrival of Sinterklaas also featured Roetveegpieten exclusively.